The next exhibition will be in 2020.

 Members make the quilts using donated fabric and giving of their own time.

 Fabric and batting is available if you would like to work on Community Quilts.

-Our next Community Quilt Day is Saturday 22 September.
-Dianne will have varying size quilt tops to quilt and batting and backings have also been cut so are ready to be be pinned and quilted.
+Dianne has a variety of quilt tops to quilt and batting and backings have also been cut so are ready to be be pinned and quilted.
 There is lots of fabric available in the Community Quilt stash so try out that pattern you have always wanted to make.
 There are also a number of panels which can have quilt blocks added around the edges or cup up and individual blocks sashed.

 Come along and make or finish quilts which will be donated to the Community.

 The awards were presented at our AGM in October.

 Prizes to be awarded: